Order Types & Placing Orders

 When submitting a limit order, if there are no orders in the order book that are better than or equal to the order price to be matched, the limit order will enter the order book to await execution which in turn will increase the depth of the market.
 In addition, limit orders can also be used to partially or fully close a position.

-The advantage of a limit order is that it can guarantee the transaction at the specified price, but it also faces the risk of the order failing to be executed.
+The advantage of a limit order is that it can help guarantee the transaction at the specified price, but it also faces the risk of the order failing to be executed if using Post mode.

 Post-Only Orders serve to strictly ensure that your Limit Orders will be placed into the order book.
 With Post selected the system will automatically cancel the limit order, if it detects that it will be executed immediately upon the order placement.